vinay-jose/intro-to-diffusion-models/README.md

-# intro-to-diffusion-models
+# Intro to Diffusion Models
-Collection of jupyter notebooks created based on "How Diffusion Models Work" short course by DeepLearning.AI
+Collection of jupyter notebooks created based on [How Diffusion Models Work](https://learn.deeplearning.ai/diffusion-models/) short course by DeepLearning.AI